Mohammad Hanifnejad

 Mohammed Hanifnejad (3 August 1938-25 May 1972) was one of the founders of the People's Mojahedin Organization of Iran.
-Together with Saeed Mohsen and Ali Asghar Badiazadegan, he founded the People's Mojahedin Organization in 1344.
-Mohammad Hanifnejad was arrested by SAVAK in 1350 and executed on the fourth of Khordad 1351 along with other founders and two members of the central committee of the Mojahedin Organization of Iran.
+Together with Saeed Mohsen and Ali Asghar Badiazadegan, he founded the People's Mojahedin Organization in 1965.
+Mohammad Hanifnejad was arrested by SAVAK in 1971 and executed on the 25 May 1972 along with other founders and two members of the central committee of the Mojahedin Organization of Iran.

 Hanifnejad emphasized on being revolutionary and being democratic as the guiding theory of action, and clarified: From a social and economic point of view, the boundary between right and wrong is not the boundary between god and godlessness, it is the real boundary between the exploiter and the exploited.
 In this regard, he believed that the existence of a revolutionary organization is the guarantor of the implementation of this idea.

 Life and activities

 Mohammad Hanifnejad was born in Tabriz in 1317 and completed his primary and secondary education at Hammam Primary School, Taleghani High School and Mansour High School and Ferdowsi High School in this city.
 He was a student of agricultural engineering.
 He graduated in 1342 and finished his military service with the rank of officer in Tehran and Isfahan Artillery Center.